Teque5/grcon23/README.md

 ## Order of Challenges

-All challenges should be released simultaneously.
+All challenges should be released sequentially over the _first_ day at GRCon.

 ## Prior Work